hasadna/hasadna-k8s/environments/openpension-minikube/README.md

-# anyway minikube environment
+# openpension minikube environment

-Allows to test anyway kubernetes environment locally
+Allows to test openpension kubernetes environment locally

 ## Install

 * [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
-* Switch to the anyway-minikube environment
+* Switch to the openpension-minikube environment
-  * `source switch_environment.sh anyway-minikube`
+  * `source switch_environment.sh openpension-minikube`
 * Make sure you are connected to your local minikube environment
   * `kubectl get nodes`
   * Should see a single `minikube` node
-* Create the anyway-minikube namespace
+* Create the openpension-minikube namespace
-  * `kubectl create ns anyway-minikube`
+  * `kubectl create ns openpension-minikube`
 * Install the helm client
   * To make sure you get corret version you should use the script in this repo
   * `bash apps_travis_script.sh install_helm`